 The following Privacy Notice explains how the information you provide for the Scottish Health Survey will be handled, in accordance with the General Data Protection Regulation (GDPR).

 How long will the interview take?

 The interview length will vary depending upon a number of factors such as how many people live in your household and how old they are.
 When the interviewer calls he or she can give you an idea of how long your interview might take, and can then book an appointment at a time that suits you best.

 If your household has been selected to take part in the Scottish Health Survey, we will first send you a letter to inform you and to ask for your participation.
 You will then receive a visit from an interviewer.

-Please note that all interviewers carry an identity card with their photograph - they must show you this when they visit your address.
+All interviewers carry an identity card with their photograph - they must show you this when they visit your address.
 Local police have been alerted to the fact that interviewers are working in their area.
 Never let an interviewer into your household until you have seen their identity card.

-The questions you will be asked are all about your health and lifestyle, so they are interesting and easy to answer.
+The questions you will be asked are about your health and lifestyle, so they are interesting and easy to answer.

-If you would like to talk to someone about the study, please call (freephone) 0800 652 4569.
+If you have any additional queries, or wish to speak to someone about participating in the survey, please call (freephone) 0800 652 4569.